 Vedic Chanting is the chanting in Sanskrit of mantras and passages from the Vedas and Upanishads.
 It is a particular form of chanting, which has been preserved virtually unchanged through thousands of years, by adherence to the form (the rules) and direct transmission from teacher to student.
 It is a wonderful and profound practice that connects us in a direct way to the origins of yoga.
 Sanskrit is an amazing language, rich with layers of meaning.
 Every sound has significance – just listening to the sounds can produce beneficial effects, producing them even more so.
 Experience this wonderful practice for yourself!

 I teach vedic chanting to people all over the world via Skype.

-Price for a one-hour class is £37 for a one-off class, £32 if lessons are taken monthly, £27 if the frequency of lessons is two a month or greater.
+Price for a one-hour class is £40 for a one-off class, £35 if lessons are taken monthly, £30 if lessons are fortnightly and £25 if weekly.

 Workshops and Courses – I am available to teach workshops throughout the UK and further afield.
 Anything from 1 hour to a 10 hour ‘Introduction to Vedic Chanting’ course, please contact me to discuss your requirements.

 About my training to teach Vedic Chanting